 Yes, the bold colors are upon us.
 And whether you call it leaf chasing, leaf peeping, or just escaping to the mountains for some crisp clean air and electric hues, there’s nothing like a Yosemite Mariposa fall getaway to restore balance and bring all that you love and cherish into clear focus.

-Why Is Yosemite Mariposa So Unique?
+Why Is Autumn in Yosemite Mariposa So Unique?

 There’s a saying here: spring marches uphill, fall marches down.
 Translation?
 That the lower elevations are the first to see the unfolding of spring, while the higher elevations are the first to see the brilliant effects of autumn’s cooler temperatures and shorter days.